cetic/TSimulus/docs/source/primary/daily.rst

 ---------------

 A daily time series is based on a daily cycle.
-The user specifies the values the time series must generated for some times in the day, and these points are replicated in  any day for which the user could desire a value.
+The user specifies the values the time series must generated for some points in time in the day, and these points are replicated in any day for which the user could desire a value.

 In the meteorological domain, a typical daily generator would consist in a set of times (for instance, 11AM) associated to a temperature of 6°.
 The time series generated based on this constraint will be such that every day,